NJEDA Awards 7 New Lenders Funding Under Main Street Lenders Grant Program

 Related Content

-NJEDA to Open Applications for New Cannabis Loan Program
+NJEDA and SOSA to Open Applications for NJ BASE

 TRENTON, N.J.
-(April 9, 2026) – The New Jersey Economic Development Authority (NJEDA) will open applications for the New Jersey Lending for Equity, Access, and Financing (NJ LEAF) Program on Monday, April 20, 2026.
+(May 1, 2026) – The New Jersey Economic Development Authority (NJEDA) and SOSA will open applications for the New Jersey Business Acceleration and Soft-Landing Ecosystem (NJ BASE) Business Immersion Program on Monday, May 4th, 2026.